Charlie Sanders: Professional career

-The Lions selected Sanders in the third round of the 1968 NFL draft, and he became their starting tight end for the next ten seasons.
+The Detroit Lions selected Sanders in the third round of the 1968 NFL draft, 74th overall.
+He became their starting tight end for the next ten seasons.
 He had 336 career receptions for 4,817 yards and 31 touchdowns.
 He was also known as a superior blocker.
 Sanders was chosen for the Pro Bowl seven times (1968–71, 1974–76).
 He was the only rookie to be named to the 1969 Pro Bowl, following a season where he had forty receptions for 533 yards.
 Sanders was also selected as a first-team All-Pro for the 1970 and 1971 seasons, receiving the most votes of any player in both years.
 During an exhibition game in 1976, he injured his right knee, but continued to play until his retirement at age 31 in November 1977.

 Sanders was named to the NFL 1970s All-Decade Team as selected by voters of the Pro Football Hall of Fame.
 He was inducted into the North Carolina Sports Hall of Fame in 1997, and the Minnesota M Club Hall of Fame in 2013.
 In 2008, Sanders was chosen as a member of the Lions' 75th Anniversary All Time Team.